-IMPORTANT: the skin must be removed before eating!
+IMPORTANT: It is a huge faux pas to serve Weißwurst after noon, so be sure to enjoy this in the morning if you want it.
+Also, remember, the skin must be removed before eating!
 There are a few “proper” ways to do this, but the easiest in my opinion is making a cut along the sausage lengthwise, then peeling the skin off.

-Not Bavarian, but seriously so good (and usually one of the cheaper offerings on the menu).
+Not Bavarian, but seriously so good (and usually one of the cheaper offerings on the menu when the tent offers it).
 It’s a simple sausage doused in curry ketchup and curry powder, usually served with a hot pile of fries.
 It’s not fancy by any means, but it does the job deliciously.

 An Oktoberfest classic.
 Foamy beers and a salt-studded pretzels are among the most stereotypical images of Germany, but for good reason… They go damn well together.
 Don’t bother getting the small pretzels, you’ll want one of the REALLY big ones so you can slowly peck away at it while you down your beer.
 It’s nice to get a few to share… Trust me, once it’s on the table, everyone will be having “just a little piece” until there’s none left.
 This is why I have trust issues.